The leased line for internet connectivity.

 A leased line is a dedicated bidirectional communication channel between two or more locations, given by the service provider according to a commercial contract.
 It is sometimes also called a private connection.

-An internet leased line uses fiber optic technology which is most capable to reach the best deliverable speeds and bandwidth.
+An internet leased line uses fiber optic technology which is most capable of reaching the best deliverable speeds and bandwidth.
 It works by transmitting pulses of light over a fiber optic cable and the data packet which is being transmitted travels at the speed of light.

 Normally a leased line has a fixed monthly fee which primarily depends upon the distance between the end points and the speed of the circuit.